rhblind/drf-haystack/docs/07_faceting.rst

     class has a couple of hooks for dealing with faceting, namely:

         - :attr:`drf_haystack.mixins.FacetMixin.facet_filter_backends` - A list of filter backends that will be used to apply faceting to the queryset.
-Defaults to :class:drf_haystack.filters.HaystackFacetFilter`, which should be sufficient in most cases.
+Defaults to :class:`drf_haystack.filters.HaystackFacetFilter`, which should be sufficient in most cases.
         - :attr:`drf_haystack.mixins.FacetMixin.facet_serializer_class` - The :class:`drf_haystack.serializers.HaystackFacetSerializer`
           instance that will be used for serializing the result.